 Coronavirus or COVID-19 is changing how we live, obliging us to practice social distancing and promoting fervent hand-washing.
-So the cleaner we can keep the surfaces in our homes, the less we risk virus transmission amongst those we share them with.
+Until the latest developments in biosensor testing devices for viruses allow rapid on-site and accurate verification of coronavirus infection, the cleaner we can keep the surfaces in our homes, the less we risk virus transmission amongst those we share them with.

 It is essential to keep touched surfaces in homes clean to avoid spreading the virus to our kids, parents and spouses, so… the less stuff you touch the better!
 Since most people are puttering around trying to stay busy (and sane), it’s a great time to do easy home improvements such as adding touchless smart home automation devices that make your home more ‘hands-free’ in this crucial time.

 Normally we would not suggest to our readers to go buy a bunch of gadgets to do stuff that can be done under simple human power, like flicking light switches, cleaning surfaces or opening doors, but these are not normal times.
 The manufacturing and shipping of products that we in the past may have thought frivolous might now help us stay healthy, stay alive, and get us all back to some sense of normalcy sooner.
 So let's give each other a pass and do our part to flatten the curve.

 Sanitizing the surfaces in homes

 The US Center for Disease Control and Prevention recommends cleaning all frequently touched household surfaces regularly to prevent transmission of Covid-19 specifically, bur also the Flu.
 That includes light switches, door knobs, appliance handles, stair railings, any surface that gets touched during the course of a regular day.

 Remember to clean things that you may not initially think of like faucet taps, toilet handles and even the soap and hand sanitizer bottle tops and sides themselves.